mimblewimble/grin/doc/contracts.md

 * the message `M` to sign becomes the block height `h` at which the transaction becomes spendable appended to the fee (so `M = fee | h`)
 * the lock height `h` is included in the transaction kernel
-* a block with a kernel that includes a lock height lower than the current block height is rejected
+* a block with a kernel that includes a lock height greater than the current block height is rejected

 # Derived Contracts